-VEGF, a chemical, contributes to the formation of new blood vessels which form in the eyes of people with wet AMD.
+Anti-vascular endothelial growth factor medication (VEGF), a chemical, contributes to the formation of new blood vessels which form in the eyes of people with wet AMD.
 Anti-VEGF drugs block this chemical so that it cannot produce any more blood vessels.

 Anti-VEGF medication is given by intraocular administration - it is injected into the eye.
 A very fine needle is used.
 Before receiving the injection the patient is given an anesthetic.
 In most cases this treatment is given every few weeks.
 In the UK the following free anti-VEGF treatments are available: ranibizumab (Lucentis), and bevacizumab (Avastin).
 Ranibizumab is available free in the UK as long as patients meet certain criteria related to vision.
 The NHS (UK) has recently stated that pegaptanib is not recommended for use by the NHS for people with wet AMD - this recommendation will not affect people already on that treatment.

 Researchers at the Wilmer Eye Institute at Johns Hopkins Medicine wrote in the journal ophthalmology in October 2012 that ranibizumab can help elderly patients keep their driver's license for longer.